peh/grails-jesque/README.md

     * updated to grails version 2.3.5
     * updated to hibernate4
 	* added ability to prune scheduled jobs and triggers on startup
+	* added ability to specify a custom job exception handler

 License
 -------